Casual Community Support Worker (Isolation Shelter)

 Thunder Bay, ON P7E 5Y8

-Shelter House is always on the lookout for compassionate individuals with 24 hour availability to join our casual support team.
+Shelter House is always on the lookout for compassionate individuals with 24-hour availability to join our casual support team.
 Front-line community support workers at Shelter House assist a complex population with shelter and access to resources.
 Shelter House is a low barrier facility that operates under a harm reduction philosophy.
-We are a last resort for many of the population we serve.
+We are the last resort for many of the population we serve.
 As a casual member of our support team you can expect to:

-- Interact with the vulnerable population that may a have complex concurrent disorders.
+- Interact with the vulnerable population that may have complex concurrent disorders.